 The Coach Diary

 Is looking to assist coaches, parents, administrators, officials and anyone interested in coaching kids throughout Ireland and abroad, by providing them with content that can change the way we coached yesterday.

 “Kids don’t need the competitive element we see from adults for the benefit of adults, they are competitive already.
 Kids need football for kids, which should be FUN and age appropriate. it should fit like a shoe.
 We are here to facilitate their needs, after all, this is a recreational sport for kids, played by kids.”cheap generic viagrageneric viagraviagrabuy viagracheap generic viagraover the counter viagra

 I believe that as coaches we can teach the kids so much more than just wanting to winning.
 We should be focusing on developing players technical skills, game intelligence and instil a life long love for sport and exercise.
 It’s about giving the children control of their game.

 Is to try and get us all thinking more about the technical side of the game, about PLAYER development and a little less about tactical or just winning all the time, particularly at a younger age (SSG).
 It is up to the governing bodies that facilitate the sport to lead by example and implement better coaching standards, better structures and teaching for everyone involved.

 “It’s time to give the game back to the kids”

 When you’re focused on winning, even with a group of 8-year-olds, you tend to focus on different things.
 You focus on gaining tactical advantages rather than emphasising the development of the players.
-And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions. this prevents players from learning the game in different positions.
+And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions.
+This prevents players from learning the game in different positions and different ways.

 - U8s and U9s should not be travelling long distance to play 30 minutes of football and some only getting 10 mins.

 - Club should be organising in-house blitz over several hours were everyone get lots of football.